 While many middle schools and high schools have implemented computer labs and computer literacy courses as part of their STEM curriculum, there is still a lot that can be done to pique students’ interest around computer programming and give them the tools and resources they need to develop these STEM skills to ensure a brighter future.

-A common denominator between global challenges and America’s teaching computer coding challenges is that schools follow a national teaching curriculum, which make it tough to allocate time and resources to computer coding modules and stem programs.
+A common denominator between global challenges and America’s teaching computer coding challenges is that schools follow a national teaching curriculum, which makes it tough to allocate time and resources to computer coding modules and stem programs.

 Other challenges that many schools around the globe face is that they don’t have dedicated computer rooms or skilled teachers who are able to teach kids computer code.
 Another challenge with computer coding programs for kids is that computer studies are often grouped into existing mathematics or science subjects, which leads to a lack of time being dedicated to STEM programs for middle school.